kubeshop/monokle/docs/tutorials/navigate-and-edit-k8s-manifests.md

-# How to Navigate K8s Resources and Edit their Manifests
+# Navigate and Edit K8s  Manifests

 Monokle is a fully integrated IDE for managing manifests.
 It provides instant access for debugging Kubernetes resources without looking into the yaml syntax.